 Make sure your KPIs aren’t dead in the water by ensuring you have the processes in place to back them up.
-First, we’ll touch on customer feedback and retention, then how to put the right processes in place for your KPIs.
+First, we’ll touch on KPIs like customer feedback and retention, then how to put the right processes in place for your KPIs.

 Customer retention and feedback processes